After being based in Cuba for over two years, I want to share with you the best things to do Varadero.

 Where To Stay In Varadero

-Varadero town has a lot of Casa Particulares for rent well within the budget accommodation price range, as well as all the all-inclusive high-end options like beads on a chain along the peninsula.
+Varadero town has a lot of Casa Particulares for rent well within the budget accommodation price range, as well as all the all-inclusive high-end resort options lying like beads on a chain along the peninsula.

 This is perfect if you want to have the local experience and also get to know a little about the Cuban way of life.